 Holden to retire; Winston named next superintendent

-Holden announced her retirement at the board’s regular school board meeting Thursday, March 13, saying that it has “truly been an honor” to serve YS Schools.
+Holden announced her retirement at the school board’s regular monthly meeting Thursday, March 13, saying that it has “truly been an honor” to serve YS Schools.

 “I’ve met many incredible people, and I’m committed to this district and everything we have going on, so thank you for trusting me,” she said.

-The board unanimously voted to accept Holden’s notice of intent to retire — preceded by a chorus of gratitude and well-wishing for Holden from the school board.
+The board unanimously voted to accept Holden’s notice of intent to retire — preceded by a chorus of gratitude and well-wishes for Holden from the school board members.

 Highlighted were Holden’s work in leading the district through a number of challenges: the switch to remote learning during the first years of the COVID pandemic and mitigation efforts to keep students and staff well after they returned to in-person learning; the implementation of a new strategic plan for the district; and the now-underway facilities upgrades project, which broke ground last month.

-“It is with deep appreciation we reflect upon the service that you have shown to this district,” Board President Rebecca Potter said on behalf of the board.
+“It is with deep appreciation we reflect upon the service that you have shown to this district,” Board President Rebecca Potter said.
 “The years serving this district have been demanding, and it has not gone unnoticed by any member of this board how [your] dedication has come through in many ways.”

 Each of the board members shared their own thanks in turn — and member Amy Bailey’s thanks that evening hinted at a path forward for the district in choosing Holden’s successor.